Remote work does not present as much of a technological challenge as it would have just ten years ago.

 - Turning to asynchronous communication doesn’t mean getting rid of video calling or the chat box; it just means taking careful stock of which communication forms can be replaced.

 - The key to successful asynchronous communication is to turn what you communicate into resources for the future.

 Brooklin Nash is Head of Content at Wiza.co.
-With more than 7 years of content marketing experience, Brooklin creates written material for B2B SaaS brands of all shapes, sizes and verticals.
-You can connect with him on LinkedIn here.
+With more than seven years of content marketing experience, Brooklin creates written material for B2B SaaS brands of all shapes, sizes and verticals.